contentstack/cli-cm-regex-validate/README.md

   -g, --globalField        To find invalid regexes within the global fields

-  -h, --help               To show details for the CLI command
+  -h, --help               To show the flags that can be used with this CLI command

 EXAMPLES
   $ csdx cm:stacks:validate-regex